 Sylhet is one of the most picturesque zones on earth which located in the north-east part of Bangladesh, South Asia.
 The historic city Sylhet established in 1867 and known as the Holy Land to all.
 But to me, Sylhet is the Green Land.
-I was overwhelmed with the lush greenery everywhere.
+I was overwhelmed by the lush greenery everywhere.
 My eyes just never got tired while exploring various shades of green.
 There are many places to visit in Sylhet.
 But the natural beauty of Sylhet is just outstanding.
-I enjoyed capturing moments with my Nikon CoolPix P600 during my Sylhet tour.
+I enjoyed capturing moments with my Nikon Coolpix P600 during my Sylhet tour.
 Here are 10 photos to inspire you to visit Sylhet in Bangladesh.
 Have a look!

 Monsoon is the best time to explore the lush green natural beauty of Sylhet.
 Sylhet is very close to India border with three states Meghalaya, Assam, and Tripura.
 I made a road trip from Dhaka to every place in Sylhet and really enjoyed traveling solo.
 It was safe, interesting, and most of all adventurous.
 How can you too?
 More details are coming in my next post.